YanSte/YanSte/README.md

 * 💬 **Fine-Tuning LLM with Trainer and DeepSpeed**: Enhance LLMs through fine-tuning using Trainer and DeepSpeed. [| Kaggle |](https://www.kaggle.com/code/yannicksteph/nlp-llm-fine-tuning-trainer-deepspeed/)

-* 💬 **LLMs: Society, Bias, and Toxicity**: Investigate the intersection of LLMs with society, bias, and toxicity. [| Kaggle |](https://www.kaggle.com/code/yannicksteph/nlp-llm-society-bias-toxicity/notebook)
+* 💬 **LLMs with Society, Bias, and Toxicity**: Investigate the intersection of LLMs with society, bias, and toxicity. [| Kaggle |](https://www.kaggle.com/code/yannicksteph/nlp-llm-society-bias-toxicity/notebook)

 * 💬 **LLMOps and Pipeline (Dev, Stag, Prod)**: Implement LLMs using LLMOps and create a comprehensive pipeline for development, staging, and production. [| Kaggle |](https://github.com/YanSte/NLP-LLM-LLMOps-Pipeline-Dev-Stag-Prod/)